detective-bored/detective-bored/README.md

 I love fun and interactive design that mixes practicality with effectiveness.
 Fan of comics, movies and fine art.

+Currently teaching programming at the Parsons School of Design.

 <!--
 **detective-bored/detective-bored** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.